AztyMatt/symfony-tiny-app/README.md

 ### Fixture Users

+### User Fixtures

+The fixture creates several user accounts, all of which have the same password: `password`.
+The available email addresses are:
+- alice@example.com
+- bob@example.com
+- charlie@example.com
+- dave@example.com
+- eve@example.com
+- frank@example.com
+- grace@example.com
+- heidi@example.com
+- ivan@example.com
+- judy@example.com

-The fixture creates several users.
-You can find the usernames and their common password in the fixture file located at `src/DataFixtures/AppFixtures.php`.
+For more details, you can check the fixture file located at `src/DataFixtures/AppFixtures.php`.

-## Contributing

-Feel free to fork the repository and submit pull requests.

 ## License